opengribs/XyGrib/README.md

 - Hebrew language was added

-Changes in version 1.0.1 since forking:
+Changes in version 1.0.1 :
 - Addition of new meteorological parameter 'Composite Simulated Reflectivity'.
 This supports visualisation of severe convection
 - Inclusion of DWD ICON gribs
 - Addition of Grib2 handling for wave data